HawnGeek/sec487-wiki/index.md

 ---

 We recognize that the learning doesn't stop once you complete the course.
 In fact, it usually just begins.
-Stay in touch with your instructors and fellow students in two different ways:
+Stay in touch with your instructors and fellow students in two different ways.
+Both methods are explained in the SEC487 Day 1 courseware.

-- Join the SEC487 alumni Google Group: [https://sec487.info/group](https://sec487.info/group)
+- Join the SEC487 alumni Google Group

-- Join the SEC487alum.slack.com group by requesting an invite at [https://sec487.info/slack](https://sec487.info/slack)
+- Join the SEC487 alumni Slack group

 ---